History of St Marks

 The address was given by the Lord Bishop of Carlisle attended by St. Mark’s Vicar, the Revd E. J. Miller, and a host of local clergy including the Rural Dean and the Archdeacon of Westmorland.

-The Lancaster stone used to build the church came by canal to Hawes Bridge and the Darley stone for dressing came by train and was fashioned on the spot.
-The font was carved in situ from one solid body of stone and the pillar between the font and the south door is said to be the largest in circumference of any English Parish Church.
+The Lancaster stone used to build the church came by canal to Hawes Bridge.
+The Darley stone for dressing came by train and was fashioned on the spot.
+The font was carved in situ from one solid body of stone.
+The pillar between the font and the south door is said to be the largest in circumference of any English Parish Church.

 The consecration of St. Mark’s Church took place at 11 a.m. on Monday 7th November 1910.
 There was a large congregation to witness the unique occasion.
 The Bishop of Carlisle, the Bishop of Barrow, the Archdeacon of Westmorland and many other clergy joined the congregation and the Reverend Edward J. Miller for the consecration.